21 Expired Listing Scripts That Could Change Minds

 18. The marketing plan presentation script

-• Objective: Present a detailed real estate marketing plan to secure the listing.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Present a detailed real estate marketing plan to secure the listing.

 • Be sure to provide a clear, step-by-step plan.